caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 - Keep track of the characters and the number of visits
 - Finish the algorithm by finding the max of the counts

 For the last exercise, you already know you can use maps to store key-value pairs.
-We can then levarege this data structure to keep out character count.
+We can then leverage this data structure to keep out character count.
 Let's see how this looks like in pseudo-code:

 ```
 counter = map()